 HISTORY OF MUGAI RYU

-According to Mugai Ryu "Iai Hyodo” also referred to as "Iai Heido'" published by the 15th Headmaster Soke Hosho Shiokawa in 1986, Tsuji Gettan Sukemochi (1649~1728) 辻月丹資茂 founded the Mugai Ryu style and written the Mugai Shinden Kenpo.
+According to Mugai Ryu "Iai Heido” more commonly referred to now as "Iai Hyodo'" published by the 15th Headmaster Soke Hosho Shiokawa in 1986, Tsuji Gettan Sukemochi (1649~1728) 辻月丹資茂 founded the Mugai Ryu style and written the Mugai Shinden Kenpo.

 Tsuji Gettan Sukemochi, from hereafter just referred to as Gettan, was born in village of Masugi in Omi district (presently Shiga prefecture), and his father served Sasaki Takatsuna.
 At age of 13, Gettan left home for Kyoto to study Yamaguchi Ryu Kenjutsu from Yamaguchi Bokushinsai.
 Gettan trained with him for thirteen years and at age of 26, he received “Menkyo Kaiden,” mastery of the Art.
 Then he left for Edo (presently Tokyo) and opened his own dojo in a town called Kojimachi.